Spread Out Random Walks on Homogeneous Spaces: Spread Out Random Walks

 \subsection{Periodicity}

-Proposition \ref{prop:spread_out_irr} states that for (reasonably nice) spread out random walks we have at our disposal the whole theory of $\psi$-irreducible Markov chains from \parsign\ref{sec:markov_theory}.
-In particular, we know from Theorem \ref{thm:markov_periodicity} that they have a well-defined period $d\in\N$.
+Proposition~\ref{prop:spread_out_irr} states that for (reasonably nice) spread out random walks we have at our disposal the whole theory of $\psi$-irreducible Markov chains from~\S\ref{sec:markov_theory}.
+In particular, we know from Theorem~\ref{thm:markov_periodicity} that they have a well-defined period $d\in\N$.
 Let us look at the sets $D_i$ in a corresponding $d$-cycle in more detail. \begin{proposition} Let $\mu$ be a probability measure on $G$.
 Suppose that the random walk on $X$ given by $\mu$ is $\psi$-irreducible with $\psi\sim[m_X]$ and let $d\in\N$ be its period.
-Then there exist subsets $D_1,\dots,D_d$ of $X$ with the following properties: \begin{enumerate} \item The $D_i$ are clopen, non-empty, and form a partition of $X$, \item we have $P(x,D_{i+1})=1$ for every $x\in D_i$ and $gD_i=D_{i+1}$ for every $g\in\supp(\mu)$, \item if $\G_d$ denotes the closed subgroup of $G$ generated by $\supp(\mu^{*d})$, then for every $x\in D_i$ we have $D_i=\G_d x$, and \item the $d$-step random walk on each $D_i$ is $\psi$-irreducible and aperiodic, \end{enumerate} where always $i=0,\dots,d-1$ (mod $d$). \end{proposition} In other words, a general spread out random walk governed by $\mu$ splits up into $d$ aperiodic spread out random walks governed by the $d$-fold convolution power $\mu^{*d}$. \begin{proof} Throughout the proof, the terms \enquote{null set} or \enquote{full measure set} are understood with respect to the Haar measure class on $X$, to which $\psi$ belongs by assumption.
+Then there exist subsets $D_0,\dots,D_{d-1}$ of $X$ with the following properties: \begin{enumerate} \item The $D_i$ are clopen, non-empty, and form a partition of $X$, \item we have $P(x,D_{i+1\bmod d})=1$ for every $x\in D_i$ and $gD_i=D_{i+1\bmod d}$ for every $g\in\supp(\mu)$, \item if $\G_d$ denotes the closed subgroup of $G$ generated by $\supp(\mu^{*d})$, then for every $x\in D_i$ we have $D_i=\G_d x$, and \item the $d$-step random walk on each $D_i$ is $\psi$-irreducible and aperiodic, \end{enumerate} where always $i=0,\dots,d-1$. \end{proposition} In other words, a general spread out random walk governed by $\mu$ splits up into $d$ aperiodic spread out random walks governed by the $d$-fold convolution power $\mu^{*d}$. \begin{proof} Throughout the proof, the terms \enquote{null set} or \enquote{full measure set} are understood with respect to the Haar measure class on $X$, to which $\psi$ belongs by assumption.
 We shall make repeated use of the fact that open null sets are empty.
+Moreover, for ease of notation, we will drop the specifier \enquote{$\bmod d$} from the indices, implicitly viewing them as elements of $\Z/d\Z$.